 The Scout Object Properties view provides direct access to configurable properties and operations for the element selected in the Scout Explorer.
 Before we discuss the typical layout of an object property view we describe the special case of the property view for a complete Scout application.
-This property view is displayed when the application is top level node is selected in the Scout Explorer as shown in Figure Representation of the Hello World Application.
+This property view is displayed when the application's top level node is selected in the Scout Explorer as shown in [img-sdk_initial_helloworld_project].

-Figure 42.
+Figure 31.
 The Scout Object Properties showing the expanded Technologies section.